 There are also many benefits to smoking cessation aside from preventing disease.
 Quitting makes it easier to breath, making physical activity easier and more enjoyable.
 Many people also report an improved sense of taste and smell after quitting smoking.
 It’s important to note that by choosing not to smoke, you are preventing your family, friends, and co-workers from being exposed to dangerous second-hand smoke.

-The Centers for Disease Control and Prevention offers the following tips to help smokers kick the habit:
+The Centers for Disease Control and Prevention offers the following tips to help smokers:

 U.S. Department of Veteran’s Affairs - Quit Tobacco